Rishaan-Dukhande/Rishaan_BlueStampPortfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/y3VAmNlER5Y" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

--The code has been created
--Code to run the sensors and send data to Adafruit IO has been typed.
+For Milestone 2, The code to run the sensors and send data to Adafruit IO has been typed.
+The Adafruit IO dashboard has been created to display data collected by the IoT pollution monitor.
+The code allows the hardware portion of the project to connect to Adafruit IO.
+In addition, a case to store all the modules and microchips has been created to prevent damage from external weather.

+Challenges:
+-Code
+-Adafruit IO connection
 For your second milestone, explain what you've worked on since your previous milestone.
 You can highlight:
 - Technical details of what you've accomplished and how they contribute to the final goal
 - What has been surprising about the project so far